Behavior and training

 Stalking

 Slow, low-bodied movement toward the target.
 The dog is entering predatory arousal.
-Calling their name in this state may not register.
+Calling their name in this state may not register — the dog's attention is locked forward.
+The window for interruption is narrowing.

 Hard chase